 Timpf joined the Canadian National Team in 2005 and was a member of its gold medal-winning squad at the 2007 World University Games.
 The team also claimed a silver medal at the Pan American Games and won the bronze at the World Cup of Softball held in Oklahoma City.

 She earned a spot on the Canadian Olympic Team in 2007 and helped her team win a gold medal at the 2008 International Challenge in Blacktown, Australia, and silver at the 2007 China Cup held at the Olympic site in Beijing.
 In 2011, Timpf again helped Canada to a bronze at the World Cup of Softball VI in Oklahoma City and a silver medal at the Pan American Games in Guadalajara, Mexico.

 Timpf played with Team Canada again in 2012, competing in three major international tournaments.
 She helped them to a bronze medal at the World Cup in Oklahoma City and also played in the Canadian Fastpitch Open and the ISF World Championships in the Yukon Territory.

-Timpf has worked as a camp and clinic instructor throughout Canada and the United States, including the development, planning and implementation of clinics with Team Canada and the California softball program as well as softball coaching clinics.
+Timpf has worked as a camp and clinic instructor throughout Canada and the United States, including the development, planning and implementation of clinics with Team Canada and the California softball program as well as softball coaching clinics and did consultant work for Softball Canada’s Technical Manual.
 She also spent two summers as a recreation counselor in her hometown of Port Dover, Ontario.